paulcosmos/new-world-template/content/reviews/review-5.md

 rating: 5
 ---

-Friendly and tidy, got the job done efficiently and quickky
+Friendly and tidy, got the job done efficiently and quickly